-The short-term incentive scheme of R61 million (2019: R163 million) has been recognised as a provision.
+The short-term incentives (STI) scheme of R33 million (2020: R61 million) (2019: R163 million) has been recognised as a provision.

-The short-term incentives are recognised and accrued in the year the service was rendered but paid only after the financial statements are approved by the Board.
-The trigger for the payment of the short-term incentive is if the Company has made at least 10% of the net income over management fees and scores a performance rating of three.
+The STI is recognised and accrued in the year the service was rendered, but paid only after the financial statements are approved by the Board.
+The trigger for the payment of the STI is if the Company has made at least 10% of the net income over management fees and scores a performance rating of three.